Nearsoft/jobs/readme.md

 In addition we want the usual skill set: efficient, organized and follows through on commitments.
 You're intelligent, have great analytical skills and pay attention to detail.
-In addition, you’re calm under pressure, have a great work ethic and communicate well.
+In addition, you're calm under pressure, have a great work ethic and communicate well.

 </details>